WEB Collection

 SectionSettingDescription

-Keyword-in-Context Search SettingsKeyword-in-Context DisplayThe keyword-in-context returns search results with the description displayed from content areas where the search term occurs.
+Keyword-in-Context Search SettingsKeyword-in-Context DisplayShows search results with content snippets where the search term appears.

 HTML Parser SettingsLast-Modified DateThis setting determines from where the lastmodified date is fetched for the indexed document.